ricardolimaa29/ricardolimaa29/README.md

 # 🚀 Expertise

 Passionate about creating interactive and intuitive user experiences, I am a front-end web developer, combining modern frameworks with best-practice design patterns.
-I'm currently doing a postgraduate degree at FIB in Agile Software Engineering with an Emphasis on WEB and MOBILE Applications; I'm looking for my first job in web development.
+I'm currently doing a postgraduate degree at Software Engineer Cruzeiro do Sul - EAD; I'm looking for my first job in web development.

 In my professional journey, I proudly work as a Junior Systems Analyst at Navas, a position where my technical knowledge has expanded and I have learned to relate to teams.
 As well as being my first job in the field, I was able to improve and understand the world of multinational companies.